pingcap/docs/tikv-configuration-file.md

 >
 > This feature is experimental.
 It is not recommended that you use it in the production environment.
 This feature might be changed or removed without prior notice.
 If you find a bug, you can report an [issue](https://github.com/pingcap/tidb/issues) on GitHub.

 + Specifies the total memory limit of `memtable` for all RocksDB instances in a single TiKV.
-The default value is 25% of the memory of the machine.
-It is recommended to configure a memory of at least 5 GiB.
-This configuration only takes effect for Partitioned Raft KV (`storage.engine`=`"partitioned-raft-kv"`).
+Zero stands for no limit.
-+ Default value: 25%
++ Default value: Zero when `storage.engine="raft-kv"`, 20% of the size of total system memory when `storage.engine="partitioned-raft-kv"`
 + Unit: KiB|MiB|GiB

 ## rocksdb.titan